mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_activities.md

 ## Activity 4: Peer review

-1. This peer review activity is focused on your project narrative and corresponding map.
+1. This peer review activity is focused on your project results and corresponding map.
-2. Read your partner's project narrative and take time to explore their map.
+2. Read your partner's project narrative and take 10 minutes to explore their map.
 3. Consider the following
   * Is the narrative well-articulated?
 Can you find the research questions?
 What discipline are they coming from?
+  * What other findings can you generate from their map?
+What patterns do you notice?
   * Does the map work - both technically and conceptually?
 Has your partner used their chosen platform to its full potential to answer their research questions?
   * If you've used that platform, do you have any tips?
 4. Share your findings with your partner.